TheDarkMythos/CockyGrabber/README.md

 # CockyGrabber
-A Browser Cookie Grabber C#.NET Library.
+A Browser Cookie Grabber C#.NET Library that you can itegrate in your Projects.
 *(More Supported Browsers in Future!)*

 ## Usage: